March 26, 2021

 Dear Chappaqua Central School District Community,

-Spring is a season of hope – and as vaccinations ramp up, we are optimistic that better days are soon ahead for our CCSD community.
+Spring is a season of hope, and as vaccines increase, we are optimistic that better days are ahead for our CCSD community.

-I cannot thank our staff, students, and parents enough for their continued partnership and support as we head toward the finish line of a challenging year.
-With that said, we all know we are not out of the woods quite yet.
-If you decide to travel or spend time with your extended family, please remain vigilant and follow NYS travel quarantine guidelines.
-If you have any questions, please do not hesitate to reach out to your building principal when we return from break.
+I cannot thank our staff, students, and parents enough for their continued collaboration and support as we move toward the goal of a challenging year.
+That being said, we all know that we are not out of the woods yet.
+If you decide to travel or spend time with your extended family, be vigilant and follow New York State travel quarantine guidelines.
+If you have any questions, please feel free to contact your school principal when we return from vacation.

 Enjoy the spring weather, stay safe, and thank you, again, for your commitment to keeping our community healthy.

 Superintendent of Schools

 The District's Community Advisory Committee on Anti-Racism, Equity, and Social Justice (CARES) meets monthly and has identified three focus areas for our work based on student data, research, and personal experiences of members of our school community.

 Watch this short video from CARES members

 CARES Focus Areas

 An essential element of historical fiction is that it is set in the past and pays attention to the manners, social conditions, and other details of the depicted period.
 Authors also frequently choose to explore notable historical figures in these settings, allowing readers to better understand how these individuals might have responded to their environments.